 If the summary report contains row groups with subtotals, the summary report displays the starting and ending subtotal for each row group.
 For example:

 In the above example, there is no Starting Grand Total row and no Ending Grand Total row because the row groups have different currencies.

-See Notes and Limitations for more limitations that apply to the rolling totals feature.
+See Notes, Limits, and Limitations for more limitations that apply to the rolling totals feature.

 Filter conditions determine which records are included when your report is calculated.
 For example, if you are reporting the amount you have billed customers, you should only include Invoices with Status equal to "Posted", not Invoices with Status equal to "Draft".